obronchain/BS21_ches2020CTF/README.rst

 Download Datasets
 =================
-The script `download.py` is an interactive scripts to select what dataset must be downloaded.
+The script `download.py` is an interactive script to select what dataset must be downloaded.
 The user can select to download profile and/or attack dataset for each of the implementations.
 The following example downloads both datasets for the 3-shares implementation.
 It also allows to download all the precomputed models and attacks results.

 .. code-block::